 Use Big Data to create value.
 Currently, only the top 20 percent of each client segment is usually receiving proactive service, while the remainder must call their client advisors (reactively) to receive service.
 By making full use of existing data, wealth managers can drive new forms of value.

-Email me, Kendra Thompson, or my fellow point of view contributors—Karime Abdel-Hay, Frederic Brunier and Anders Christensen—if you would like to discuss how to better incorporate digital value into your wealth management practice.
+Email me or my fellow point of view contributors—Karime Abdel-Hay, Frederic Brunier and Anders Christensen—if you would like to discuss how to better incorporate digital value into your wealth management practice.